OSULUG/laws/constitution.rst

 Officer Meetings (7)
 ------------------

 Officers will meet a minimum of once a month.
+This minimum does not apply during summer term or breaks.
 These meetings will be open to all club members.

 Officer Duties (8)
 ------------------